Silver Prices in 2017: This Chart Shows Silver Prices Could Hit $100

 In December 2016, the Fed raised rates again, by a quarter of a percentage point, to a range of between 0.5% and 0.75%.
 Fed Chair Janet Yellen said the economy has proven to be remarkably resilient, and that the hike is a vote of confidence in the economy.
 (Source: “Federal Reserve Press Release,” Board of Governors of the Federal Reserve System, December 14, 2016.)

-The Fed might be a little premature raising rates this time around too.
+Following the March rate hike, the Fed might be a little premature raising rates this time around, too.
 The U.S. economy continues to face headwinds, including high household debt, high underemployment, a lack of secure, well-paying jobs, and wage growth.
 The U.S. only needs so many waiters and waitresses with university degrees.

 Weak economic growth and rising interest rates could further impede the U.S. economy and send silver prices higher.